gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 attitude that the StarCraft community had versus other games.
-For example, League of Legends, a game which had been taking off in popularity, was considered to be "easy", "mindless" -- it didn't require any of the grand and complicated builds that StarCraft had required, its APM and micro demands were childish in comparison to bonjwas masterfully controlling both macro and massive armies, and people were resentful during gaming events when the League of Legends crowds would cheer so loudly they'd bleed into the StarCraft livestreams.
+For example, League of Legends, a game which had been taking off in popularity, was considered to be "easy", "mindless" -- it didn't require any of the grand and complicated builds that StarCraft had required, its APM and micro demands were childish in comparison to bonjwas[^bonjwa] masterfully controlling both macro and massive armies, and people were resentful during gaming events when the League of Legends crowds would cheer so loudly they'd bleed into the StarCraft livestreams.

+[^bonjwa]: {-}
+  From Liquipedia: Bonjwa is a term used to describe a player who dominates the StarCraft scene for a long period of time.
+A bonjwa has a very high winning percentage and successive title wins.
+However, a bonjwa is not defined by statistics or records.
+Rather, a general consensus is reached that [the player] is the most dominant progamer of his era.

 People had wanted our club to become a general "Esports Club", but my friend and co-founder had disagreed.
 When people were playing other games that weren't StarCraft, there was constant pressure